-The staff structure of the practice consists of a principal dentist, two associate dentists, a dental nurse, a trainee dental nurse, a hygienist, a receptionist and a practice manager.
+The staff structure of the practice consists of a principal dentist, an associate dentist, two dental nurses, a hygienist, a receptionist and a practice manager.

 There was a recruitment policy in place which stated that all relevant checks would be carried out to confirm that any person being recruited was suitable for the role.
 This included the use of an application form, interview, review of employment history, evidence of relevant qualifications, the checking of references and a check of registration with the General Dental Council.